wearsunscreen/ninety-nine-elm-problems/notes.md

 * Problem 9 solution can be improved
 * Problems 23-27 need solutions.
 * Problems 41, 48, 50b, 57-99 need solutions.
-* Problem 55 can have a more efficient solution.
+* Problems 55, 57 can have a more efficient solution.
 * Problem 56 needs unit test and solution

 ## Suggested improvements